erikmartens/NearbyWeather/README.md

 - Swift language features such as codables
 - Persisiting data
 - Using various UIKit classes
+- Various Apple-iOS-Components such as UserDefaults or NotificationCenter
 - Using MapKit and customising maps
 - Accessing and using the user's location
 - Language localization